thestorefront/DataCollection.js/README.md

 # DataCollection !['coverage'](http://img.shields.io/badge/coverage-95.5%25-brightgreen.svg)

-Manipulate large, in-memory datasets with ease.
+DataCollection is a JavaScript library that allows you to manipulate large, in-memory datasets with ease.

 Inspired by modern Object Relational Managers, DataCollection is a JavaScript library for storage, filtration, manipulation and accession of large